giantswarm/docs/src/content/guides/limiting-pod-communication-with-network-policies/index.md

 The above will allow any traffic (no matter if outside or inside your cluster) to the Pods on port 80.

-## Limiting Egress Traffic with Calico Policies
+## Limiting egress traffic with calico policies

 For creating Egress Policies we currently have to circumvent Kubernetes and talk directly to Calico [using `calicoctl`](https://docs.projectcalico.org/v2.2/getting-started/kubernetes/tutorials/using-calicoctl).